section-engineering-education/engineering-education/content/articles/flutter-authentication-using-flask-api/index.md

 ![demo](/engineering-education/flutter-authentication-using-flask-api/demo.gif)

 ### Understanding apps
-Web Applications are mostly built in two parts There is the *frontend* and the *backend*.
+Web Applications are mostly built in two parts, there is the *frontend* and the *backend*.
 The two parts are very delicate in that they are mostly built differently, and sometimes by different developers.
 #### Frontend
 The frontend part of an app is also known as the client-side of the app.
 The frontend